doktordirk/aurelia-authentication-loopback-sample/README.md

 npm install
 jspm install
 ```
+#### Third-party login
+For facebook:
+You'll need a facebook developer account (developers.facebook.com).
+Add a new website app (skip quick start).
+You'll find your facebook app credentials in `Settings->Basic`: App ID (which is public) and App Secret (which is private, so don't upload that one on github or alike).
+Set the website url there to eg `http:/localhost`.
+In `Settings->Advanced` in `Client OAuth Settings->Valid OAuth redirect URIs` add `http:/localhost:4000`.
+That's the default client address in this project.

+Copy `/server/component-config.local.json.bak` to `/server/component-config.local.json` and add your facebook App Secret.
+Loopback applies *.local.json and *.local.js setting files after the default ones.
+They are added to .gitignore as they should not be publicly uploaded.

+Open `/client/src/authConfig.js` and add your public facebook clientId=App ID

 ### Optional:

-Install loopback-component-explorer with `npm install loopback-component-explorer --save-dev` to use the loopback api explorer (free registration needed).
+Install loopback-component-explorer with `npm install loopback-component-explorer --save-dev` to use the loopback api explorer (recommended, free registration needed).

-Use `npm install strongloop -g` for the [Strongloop](http://loopback.io/) suite
+Use `npm install strongloop -g` for the [Strongloop](http://loopback.io/) suite (recommended).

 ## How to run the sample